Buying a Small Tractor for Your Horse Farm

 Lucrative discounts and financing incentives make it easy to step up to or replace an existing tractor.
 Like power tools, there is a difference in quality between consumer- and commercial-use models.

-“Watch out for economy models,” cautioned Steve Andersen, founder of Equine Equipment in Lexington, Kentucky.
+“Watch out for economy models,” says Steve Andersen, founder of Equine Equipment in Lexington, Kentucky.
 “It’s better to invest in something that is a little better built and has the comfort features so you enjoy being out there rather than dreading it.”

 It’s critical to consider the future when getting ready to buy a tractor.
 If your three- to five-year plan includes caring for more horses or buying additional land, buying a model suited to that purpose will save you in the long run.